Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Understanding RoPE Interpolation Failures in Mixed-Resolution Denoising

-Mixed-resolution denoising can, in principle, accelerate DiT inference by allocating high resolution to salient regions and lower resolution elsewhere.
-However, this setting remains largely unexplored, particularly regarding how RoPE behaves when attention spans tokens sampled at different spatial rates.
-A natural starting point is linear position interpolation (PI)~\cite{chen2023extending}, which is widely used in language models, vision transformers, and DiTs.
-Thus, we adopt linear interpolation as the baseline for mapping LR and HR tokens into a unified positional space.
+We study the problem of mixed-resolution denoising: allocating high resolution to salient regions and lower resolution elsewhere.
+How attention behaves in this setting remains an open problem.
+The natural baseline is linear position interpolation (PI)~\cite{chen2023extending}, widely used in language models, vision transformers, and DiTs, which maps all tokens onto a unified positional space.

-For clarity, we consider a simplified 1D example (the actual model operates on 2D image or 3D video tokens).
-Starting from indices [0, 1, 2, {\textbf{3, 4}}, 5, 6, 7, 8], suppose the middle segment $[3,4]$ is upsampled into a high-resolution block.
-We then analyze two straightforward strategies for aligning the low-resolution (LR) and high-resolution ({{HR}}) regions:
+Consider a 1D example.
+Starting from indices [0, 1, 2, {\textbf{3, 4}}, 5, 6, 7, 8], suppose the middle segment $[3,4]$ is upsampled into a HR block.
+Two natural unification strategies are:

 \emph{(i) Fractional unification (LR grid with fractional HR indices).}

 \emph{(ii) Integerized unification (warp LR zones to keep integer indices).} Here, LR zones are stretched by 2 while the HR block remains dense: